 Unless the weapon is a Unique Weapon with fixed abilities, it will be procedurally generated and can have a very wide variety of stats, appearances and secondary abilities.

 Currently the highest available planet Tier is Tier 6.
-If you are looking for the most powerful weapons they appear only on Inconceivable threat level worlds as weapon strength scales directly to their Tier.
-Not all Legendary weapons are Tier 6, however; you will be able to very rarely find Legendary weapons starting from Tier 2 worlds.
+If you are looking for the most powerful weapons they appear only on Inconceivable threat level worlds and have 3.5x the weapon damage of weapons found on Tier 1 worlds.
+Not all Legendary weapons are Tier 6, however; you will be able to very rarely find Legendary weapons starting from Tier 2 worlds (or even Tier 1 worlds if you're lucky).

 All objects in the game have an assigned Rarity.
 For weapons, this is used as a rough indication of how unusual the weapon's features are as well as how likely you are to find one.